 Not all transportation management systems will offer the same services and benefits.
 So what should you look for in your TMS that's going to show strong results and success?

-What Is A TMS?
+What Is a TMS?

 A transportation management system (TMS) is a software that connects internal and external processes for the logistics process.
 The TMS helps facilitate the interactions between enterprise management systems and warehouse systems, as well as cultivating a network of shippers and carriers throughout the supply chain.
 It functions as the primary hub for executing transportation operations as well as organizing all logistical needs for a business or delivery carrier.